 Autumn is a fine time to travel to Washington if you're looking to make summer linger a little longer.
 It, of course, plays host to a wealth of cultural treasures and parks, though less foliage.
 Stay in Dupont Circle and live like locals at the boutique Embassy Row Hotel.
 Its location puts you in the heart of the area's museums, eateries, and people watching.
 At the Sunday farmers' market, dozens of vendors sell fresh fruit, veggies, meats, artisan cheeses, and baked goods, so plan on a picnic.

-Other Dupont Circle gems include neighborhood institution Kramerbooks and the modern art collection at the Phillips Collection.
+Other Dupont Circle gems include neighborhood institution Kramerbooks and the modern art at the Phillips Collection.
 Venture out of the neighborhood to explore the phenomenal National Museum of African American History and Culture.
 The Embassy Row Hotel is a magnet for locals thanks to its rooftop yoga classes (open to the public) and casual eatery, Station Kitchen & Cocktails.
 Kids should enjoy a dip in the rooftop pool, open through September, weather permitting.
 Rooms are colorful and comfortable.
 Rollaway beds and cribs are available on request.
 The hotel’s Underground Playground is a fun spot for families to spend time playing foosball, ping-pong, air hockey and other games.

 RELATED: 100 Things to Do in New York State with Kids Before They Grow Up